SyedAhkam/jeju-bot/README.md

 # Invite
 Please use [this](https://discord.com/oauth2/authorize?client_id=699595477934538782&permissions=8&scope=bot) link to invite the instance hosted by me.

+## Features
+1. Easy to use.

+2. Fast and good uptime.

+3. Custom Prefixes for every guild.

+4. Enable bot features using only one command:
+    * `+enable logging`

+5. Logging system which can use single or multiple channels.

+6. Join and leave messages.
+(Coming soon)

+7. Some fun commands to use when you're bored.

+8. Detailing help messages.

+9. Moderation commands.

+10. Blacklisting system.

+11. Support server coming soon!

+12. Web dashboard coming soon!

 ## Self Hosting

 1. Clone the repo: